mridubhatnagar/blogs-backup/clwnptnw000030alj3h8ney6i.md

 After father's passing away, one lesson learned was to take care of health.

 4\.
 I enjoy playing and being outdoors.
 Some years back I had tried White Water Kayaking.
 Couldn't do it.
 Being physically fit seemed the way to be able to give it a shot again.

+5\.
+Staying at home in a tier-2 city.
+And, no social circle.

 ## **Why I stayed with Yoga?**